GreenerWP/greenerwp-wordpress-plugin/readme.txt

 === Features ===

 * **Page size analysier**: Find the pages in your website that contribute most to your site's overall network traffic
+* **Byte Transfer Graph**: Show your visitors how big your pages are compared to the average
 * Use greenerWP's **[website scanner](https://scan.greenerwp.net)** to get details about one of your pages' climate-friendliness
 * **Recipes**: Follow step by step instructions to improve your site
 * Various optional **optimisations**